 1 What specific network and traffic parameters are potentially uniquely affected by the use of digital baseband OBP?

-2 What specific network and traffic parameters are potentially uniquely affected by digital traffic routing through a potentially large number of LEO satellites using both OBP and ISLs and operating at FSS frequencies in the neighbourhood of 30 and 20 GHz?
+2 What specific network and traffic parameters are potentially uniquely affected by digital traffic routing through a potentially large number of LEO satellites using both OBP and ISLs?

 3 What general OBP system characteristics might result in incompatibilities at the satellite subnetwork interface (such as signalling, queuing and processing delays, synchronization, routing, reliability and performance)?